 Spinal cord stimulation reduces the need for pain medicines and can significantly improve your overall quality of life when you have treatment-resistant neuromusculoskeletal pain.
-If you want to find out whether you're a good candidate for a spinal cord stimulator implant, the board-certified pain management specialists at Lynx Healthcare in Albuquerque, New Mexico, can help.
+If you want to find out whether you're a good candidate for a spinal cord stimulator implant, the board-certified pain management specialists at Lynx Healthcare in Farmington and Albuquerque, New Mexico, can help.
 They are experts in using advanced technologies like spinal cord stimulation to relieve the symptoms of a wide range of challenging pain conditions.
-To find out more, call or use the online booking tool today.
+To find out more, call the nearest office or use the online booking tool today.

 Spinal cord stimulation is a neuromodulation treatment, which means it uses electrical signals to alter nerve activity and reduce pain.